ctb/2017-ucdavis-igg201b/lab3/README.md

         cd ~/
         curl -O -L https://github.com/arq5x/bedtools2/releases/download/v2.26.0/bedtools-2.26.0.tar.gz
-        tar xzf bedtools-2.26.0.tar.gz
+        tar -xzf bedtools-2.26.0.tar.gz

         cd bedtools2
         make
         sudo make install

 2. Go back to work:

         cd ~/work

 3. Run bedtools intersect:

         bedtools intersect -a ecoli-rel606.gff.gz -b variants.vcf -wa -u

    [Documentation for bedtools intersect](https://bedtools.readthedocs.io/en/latest/content/tools/intersect.html)

 ## Compare bedtools and Python.

-* Python is programmable and customizable.
+* Writing your own Python code is flexible and customizable.
+* Python libraries can save you lots of work, but can also have a learning curve.
 * Bedtools is fast, general, well supported, less likely to be erroneous.
-* Use both :)
+* Use all three :)

 ## Extract reads with samtools.

 1. Execute:

         samtools view SRR2584857.sorted.bam 'ecoli:920514-920514' > out.bam
-        wc out.bam
+        wc -l out.bam

 and this will give you the coverage of the relevant position.